jekyll-octopod/jekyll-octopod.github.io.source/pages/09-post_structure.md

 title: Episode 0
 subtitle: Getting Started Is Never Easy
 summary: Otherwise the summary is the first paragraph of the show notes

-### episode_cover: This can be used to provide episode-specific images, optional
-episode-cover: "/img/episode-cover0.jpg"
-# datum: this is no longer necessary, but in de or en installations, it is still respected
+### datum: this is no longer necessary, but in de or en installations, it is still respected
 datum: March 22nd 2016

 layout: post
 author: Arne and Stefan
 explicit: 'no'